zhiwenh/delib/README.md

 | `-a --address` | `<path>` | Relative path to contract addresses folder |

 ### Adjust transaction options
-The default transaction options for the CLI are located in ```delib.js```.
-You can also pass in your own transaction options with the CLI commands.
+The default transaction options for the commands are located in ```delib.js```.
+You can also pass in your own transaction options.

 | Options | Type | Description |
 | --- | --- | --- |